fboes/aerofly-wettergeraet/README.md

 Both variants have more or less the same capabilities.

 You will need a copy of IPACS' Aerofly FS 2 which has run at least once.
 This creates a file called `main.mcf`, which contains all settings and the weather data in Aerofly FS 2.
-This file will be modified by the app.
+This file will be modified by the application.

 Before starting the <i>Aerofly Wettergerät</i> be sure that Aerofly FS 2 is _not_ running.
-On start-up the app will load the current settings from your `main.mcf`.
+On start-up the application will load the current settings from your `main.mcf`.

-By starting the app METAR data will be fetched from a remote internet service for the given ICAO code.
+By starting the application METAR data will be fetched from a remote internet service for the given ICAO code.
 If it is successful, it will paste the METAR code and convert it into the corresponding Aerofly FS 2 values.
 It also allows for changing values which are not accessible from inside Aerofly FS 2.

 Optionally you can enter a METAR code manually.

 _Note:_ The desktop application requires you to actually hit the "Fetch" button to fetch METAR information from the internet, and to hit the "Save" button to copy the data to your `main.mcf`.

-**Important:** Be sure to quit the app before starting Aerofly FS 2 to not accidentally change values while AFS2 is running and to free up memory.
+**Important:** Be sure to quit the application before starting Aerofly FS 2 to not accidentally change values while AFS2 is running and to free up memory.
 Also you may want to backup your `main.mcf` in case something goes wrong.

 HTTP services
 -------------